GrapeCity/DsExcel-Java/README.md

 * The cell value is incorrect after using setValue method to set the cell value.(DOCXLS-4781)
 * Print Area is different from the original JSON file in the exported JSON.(DOCXLS-4789)
 * Exception is thrown on reading the JSON file.(DOCXLS-4798)
-* The exported Excel file is corrupted after deleting rows using GcExcel API.(DOCXLS-4799)
+* The exported Excel file is corrupted after deleting rows using DsExcel API.(DOCXLS-4799)
 * It takes too much time on calling the ToJson method.(DOCXLS-4803)
 * The cell value is incorrect on using setValue method when the value is a BigDecimal.(DOCXLS-4806)
 * Exception is thrown on calling the toJson method when the margin of the printinfo is null.(DOCXLS-4808)
-* The formula result "=EDATE(NOW(),1)" calculated by GcExcel is different from Excel.(DOCXLS-4816)
+* The formula result "=EDATE(NOW(),1)" calculated by DsExcel is different from Excel.(DOCXLS-4816)
 * NumberFormatException is thrown on loading a particular excel file with user.language=de.(DOCXLS-4817)
 * It takes too much time on opening a workbook.(DOCXLS-4818)
-* The grouped result using GcExcel is different from Excel.(DOCXLS-4823)
+* The grouped result using DsExcel is different from Excel.(DOCXLS-4823)
 * Exception is thrown on calling the IRange.Group()and workbook.Save() methods.(DOCXLS-4824)
-* NullPointerException is thrown on calling the toJson method for specific Excel using GcExcel API.(DOCXLS-4829)
+* NullPointerException is thrown on calling the toJson method for specific Excel using DsExcel API.(DOCXLS-4829)
-* NullPointerException is thrown on copying a range from a specific Excel file to a new workbook using GcExcel API.(DOCXLS-4838)
+* NullPointerException is thrown on copying a range from a specific Excel file to a new workbook using DsExcel API.(DOCXLS-4838)
 * The result in exported Excel file is incorrect after using IWorksheet.Outline.ShowLevels() method.(DOCXLS-4871)
 * The cell style is incorrect in the exported PDF file.(DOCXLS-4876)
 ## 4.2.1